IFCA-Advanced-Computing/status-page/content/default/issues/2022-07-26-miscelaneus-services-not-connect.md

 Disculpen las molestias

+Actualización: "Estamos observando que las máquinas con volúmenes attacheados puede que haya que reiniciarlas (no utilizar reiniciar, mejor stop/start), cuando estas se reinician puede seguir habiendo algún microcorte o latencias en las lecturas del disco"

 \--- --- --- --- ---

 Good morning,

 We are detecting that some services are not working properly, we are working on it.

 We apologize for the inconvenience

+Update: "We are observing that machines with attached volumes may need to be rebooted (do not use reboot, better to use stop/start), when these are rebooted there may still be some microcutting or latencies in disk reads."